-In 2011, Sonat AB were commissioned by the Development Administration to carry out a preliminary logistics analysis as the base for continued process.
+In 2011, Sonat AB was commissioned by the City of Stockholm Development Administration to perform a preliminary logistics analysis as the base for continued efforts.
 The analysis was based on other studies and research reports, national as well as international.
 It highlighted several important aspects for establishing and building a consolidation centre in Stockholm Royal Seaport.
+The complete consensus is presented below.